loco-rs/loco/README.md

 * `Rapid Development:` Aim for high developer productivity, Loco’s design focuses on reducing boilerplate code and providing intuitive APIs, allowing developers to iterate quickly and build prototypes with minimal effort.

-* `ORM Integration:`  Model your business with rich entities and avoid writing SQL, backed by SeaORM.
-Build relations, validation and custom logic on your entities for the best maintainability.
+* `ORM Integration:` Model your business with robust entities, eliminating the need to write SQL.
+Define relationships, validation, and custom logic directly on your entities for enhanced maintainability and scalability.

 * `Controllers`: Handle web requests parameters, body, validation, and render a response that is content-aware.
 We use Axum for the best performance, simplicity, and extensibility.
 Controllers also allow you to easily build middlewares, which can be used to add logic such as authentication, logging, or error handling before passing requests to the main controller actions.